gabriel-stepanyan/company-test-website/README.md

-# Satria Website
+# Company Website

-## A test website project for the furniture company Satria
+## A test website project

-This project is my first stab at web development.
+This project is my first attempt at web development and is only practice.
 Its goals:

 * To create a website for a company
 * To highlight the best about the company